StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/time_series.md

     # data:  Residuals from Linear regression model
     # LM test = 14.874, df = 8, p-value = 0.06163

-### The perennial warning: beware of spurious correlations!
+### The perennial warning: beware of spurious correlations\!

 These two data sets, on Australian air passengers and rice production in Guinea, have a very strong positive correlation:

 ``` r
 aussies <- window(ausair, end=2011)